News

 UW MADISON DEPARTMENT OF FORESTRY

-Work on a donor wall for this department will be completed in late June.
 This project consists of 1 large carving and 12 small ones., each depicting a different naturalistic scene.
 The subject matter was chosen by Professors Ray Guries and Scott Craven.
 Working on these panels has given us the opportunity to learn more abut some of our favorite subjects and add to our knowledge base.
 It was especially enlightening to work on the passenger pigeon panel and to learn their history.
+The finished work was installed in December 2010.

 HABITAT FOR HUMANITY, MILWAUKEE